 - 1. Budget - 2.
 Overlapping Funding - 3.
-Ethics/Safety protection of human subjects, including safety and data monitoring - 4.
-Diversity, Equity, Inclusion, and Accessibility (DEIA) Statement In addition to providing the required institutional DEIA statement, applicants are allowed to include additional information regarding their effort to promote DEIA. - 5.
-COI Disclosure Applicants must disclose any real or perceived COIs.
-If you have questions or concerns regarding COIs, please discuss with a Program Officer. - 6.
+Ethics/Safety-Protection of human subjects, including safety and data monitoring - 4.
+Diversity, Equity, Inclusion, and Accessibility (DEIA) Statement-Is an institutional statement provided or a description of organizational policies relevant to DEIA priorities?
+Applicants may include additional information regarding their effort to promote DEIA. - 5.
+Conflict of Interest (COI) Disclosure-Applicants must disclose any real or perceived COIs.
+If you have questions or concerns regarding COIs, please contact the Program Officer. - 6.
 Other/Additional Comments for the Applicant - 7.
-Resubmission When reviewing a resubmission, evaluate the application as now presented, taking into consideration the responses to comments from the previous review group and changes made to the project, but basing your final score on the overall merits of the current proposal.
+Resubmission-When reviewing a resubmission, evaluate the application as now presented, taking into consideration the response to comments from the previous review group and changes made to the project, but base your final score on the overall merits of the current proposal.

-PSYCHOSOCIAL RESEARCH APPENDIX 3: PILOT GRANTS CRITERIA
+PSYCHOSOCIAL RESEARCH APPENDIX 3: INVESTIGATIONAL GRANTS CRITERIA

-The purpose of the Pilot category is to support studies that lay essential groundwork to inform future studies, allow the PI to test the feasibility of novel methods and procedures, and/or collect new data that can lead to or enhance larger-scale studies.
-Proposed Pilot projects should indicate how they will establish a new investigational program or take on "high risk" balanced by high potential impact.
+The Investigational Grants category supports research to improve understanding of psychosocial issues and provide insights needed to develop approaches that improve the lives of people affected by SCI.
+Studies in this category may involve the development and early testing of an intervention, although this is not a requirement.
+Future application of the results should be specified.
+Proposed projects should indicate how they will establish a new investigational program or take on "high risk" balanced by high potential impact.
 Applicants must be independent investigators but can be at any stage of their research career (junior or established).
 These grants provide up to two years of funding for a maximum total of \$300,000.